JLouhela/qt-docker-front/README.md

 See docker engine API details in https://docs.docker.com/reference/api/engine/

+## Lessons learned

+As mentioned above, I would approach this problem a bit differently with gained knowledge.
+Instead of polling threads and separate socket instances, I would try to go with finite state machine with a request queue.
+Just process one request at a time in the event loop using signals and slots only.
+- No Threads needed
+- Single socket instance used from single thread, responses handled asynchronously via socket signals

 ## Prerequirements

 Qt6 required for building the solution

-Only tested in native Linux, should also work in WSL.
-Windows support would require changing socket url to pipe location, which itself is a small task, but requires validation on Windows platform.
-I don't have the environment available right now.
+Tested and developed in native Linux, should also work in WSL.
+Socket path cannot be configured.

+Quickly tested in Windows too and adjusted socket path to match docker pipe in Windows.
+Doesn't work as good as Linux, but did not check why this

 **Requires either root permission, or user must have docker group membership (preferred) in order to access the socket.**